Continuous wavelet transform: Applications of the wavelet transform

 One of the most popular applications of wavelet transform is image compression.
 The advantage of using wavelet-based coding in image compression is that it provides significant improvements in picture quality at higher compression ratios over conventional techniques.
 Since wavelet transform has the ability to decompose complex information and patterns into elementary forms, it is commonly used in acoustics processing and pattern recognition, but it has been also proposed as an instantaneous frequency estimator.
 Moreover, wavelet transforms can be applied to the following scientific research areas: edge and corner detection, partial differential equation solving, transient detection, filter design, electrocardiogram (ECG) analysis, texture analysis, business information analysis and gait analysis.
 Wavelet transforms can also be used in Electroencephalography (EEG) data analysis to identify epileptic spikes resulting from epilepsy.
-Wavelet transform has been also successfully used for the interpretation of time series of landslides and for calculating the changing periodicities of epidemics.
+Wavelet transform has been also successfully used for the interpretation of time series of landslides and land subsidence, and for calculating the changing periodicities of epidemics.

 Continuous Wavelet Transform (CWT) is very efficient in determining the damping ratio of oscillating signals (e.g. identification of damping in dynamic systems).
 CWT is also very resistant to the noise in the signal.